Government of France

-The Government of France (Gouvernement français, /fr/), officially the Government of the French Republic (Gouvernement de la République française, /fr/), exercises executive power in France.
+Government of France (Gouvernement français, /fr/), officially the Government of the French Republic (Gouvernement de la République française, /fr/), or the Fifth Republic (Cinquième République), exercises executive power in France.
 It is composed of the prime minister, who is the head of government, as well as both senior and junior ministers.

 The Council of Ministers, the main executive organ of the government, was established in the Constitution in 1958.
 Its members meet weekly at the Élysée Palace in Paris.
 The meetings are presided over by the president of France, the head of state, although the officeholder is not a member of the government.

 The Prime Minister may designate ministers to be titled as ministers of state (ministres d'État), who are the most senior, followed in protocol order by ministers (ministres), ministers delegate (ministres délégués), whereas junior ministers are titled as secretaries of state (secrétaires d'État).
 All members of the government, who are appointed by the president following the recommendation of the prime minister, are responsible to the National Assembly, the lower house of the French Parliament.
 Cases of ministerial misconduct are tried before the Cour de Justice de la République.

 With regard to Monaco, it is the Government of France's prerogative to propose to the Prince of Monaco an appointee to be Minister of State.